 - (5) Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options.
-Mr. DiGregorio has pledged 17,250 shares as security in a margin account. - (6) Includes 8,000 shares that may be acquired upon the exercise of outstanding stock options.
+Mr. DiGregorio has pledged 17,250 shares as security in a margin account (6) Includes 8,000 shares that may be acquired upon the exercise of outstanding stock options.

-DELINQUENT SECTION 16(a) REPORTS
+DELINOUENT SECTION 16(a) REPORTS

 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC reports regarding their ownership and changes in ownership of our securities.
 We believe that, during fiscal years 2019 and 2020, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exceptions: For 2019, James Gibson (late on one Form 4 representing three transactions), J. Link Leavens (late on one Form 4 representing one transaction), Donald Sanders (late on one Form 4 representing two transactions), Scott Van Der Kar (late on one Form 4 representing one transaction), and Steven Hollister (late on one Form 4 representing two transactions).
-For 2020, James Gibson (late on one Form 4 representing three transactions), Robert Wedin (late on one Form 4 representing three transactions), Robert Wedin (late on one Form 4 representing three transactions), Robert Wedin (late on one Form 4 representing three transactions), Robert Wedin (late on one Form 4 representing three transactions), Lecil E. Cole (late on one Form 4 representing three transactions), and Scott Van Der Kar (late on one Form 4 representing three transactions), Lecil E. Cole (late on one Form 4 representing three transactions), and Scott Van Der Kar (late on one Form 4 representing one transaction).
+For 2020, James Gibson (late on one Form 4 representing three transactions), Robert Wedin (late on one Form 4 representing three transactions), Ronald Araiza (late on one Form 4 representing two transactions), B. John Lindeman (late on one Form 4 representing three transactions), Lecil E. Cole (late on one Form 4 representing three transactions), and Scott Van Der Kar (late on one Form 4 representing one transaction).
 In making this statement, we have relied upon our examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to us and the written representations of our directors, executive officers and 10% shareholders.